How to Check Open Ports in Linux [3 Easy Methods]

 2. Leveraging the lsof Command

 The lsof (list open files) command in Linux is an effective way to identify open ports and the processes associated with them.
 It provides detailed information about open files, including network connections.
-Follow these steps to utilize lsof effectively:
+Follow these steps to utilize lsof effectively to check open port Linux:

 1. Access your command window and run the following command to display all open ports and associated processes: